Pecan Hickory

 Frequently asked questions

-- Yes.
-Hickory — Pecan is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
+- Yes, Pecan Hickory is a well-suited tree for Colorado's Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.

 - It matures to about 50–70 ft tall and 40–60 ft wide.